 The Director of Training leads a weekly one-hour supervision group for Psychology Doctoral Interns.
 This supervision group includes the opportunity to learn specific didactics related to individual psychotherapy as well as a space for more in-depth exploration of psychological assessment and crisis intervention.

 - Psychological Assessment

 Interns gain significant diagnostic and assessment experience by conducting weekly initial consultation assessment interviews, which focus on eliciting the information needed to formulate initial treatment plans for new clients.
-Georgia State University’s Counseling and Testing Center does not typically conduct much formal psychological testing.
+Georgia State University’s Counseling Center does not typically conduct much formal psychological testing.
 However, interns have access to a number of assessment instruments and are encouraged to use them in collaboration with their supervisors as clinically useful.